 8. They never ask you difficult or awkward questions.

 If strategic marketing was easy then you could do it by yourself.
 But it isn't and it requires more than an understanding of marketing tools and processes.
-It also requires perspective (I explain why in this blog) and critical thinking.
+It also requires perspective and critical thinking.
 If your consultant only ever asks questions that you know the answers to, then you probably would've worked out the solution for yourself by now.

 One of my favourite testimonials is from my lovely client Edward Morris at EPM.
 He said, "Ros doesn’t let anyone settle too much.
 She’s always pushing us to keep improving.
 She’s given us a sense of direction and a structure to work from.
 She’s shown us how it should be done.
 It’s taken away a stress and a doubt."